 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: Two years of college is required with coursework in the discipline related to the position preferred; a bachelor’s degree is preferred.

-Other: Visual acuity and manual dexterity are required to utilize on-line library systems and to work with library materials.
-Hearing within normal limits and the ability to move equipment and materials weighing up to forty pounds are required for some positions.
-The ability to tolerate occasional mold and dust from library materials is required.
+Other: Occasional exposure to mold and dust from library materials may occur.
 The position may require working evening and weekend hours on a regular basis.
 Hours of work may vary during intersessions and summer sessions.

 ESSENTIAL DUTIES AND RESPONSIBILITIES